Cooking brats in the air fryer is an easy way to cook them and it leaves them with a golden, outer edge crisp with a juicy flavor!

-Air Fryer Brats: Cooking raw brats only takes about 10 minutes in a 400° air fryer and gets dinner or lunch on the table in a flash!
+Brats only take about 10 minutes in a 400° air fryer so dinner or lunch is on the table in a flash!

 But… it IS helpful to know how long to cook brats in the air fryer and what temperature to cook brats, AND to see what kinds of toppings you can have for brats… so I decided it was necessary to go ahead and create this “recipe”.